Experts at Providing Audio Forensics & Video Forensic Services

 • Recording on handheld video devices results in shaky video.

-• Rapidly moving recorded object and slow working camera auto focus result in blurred image.
+• Rapidly moving recorded objects and slow-working camera autofocus systems result in blurred images.

-• Insufficient light and light reflecting in camera’s direction (backlighting) produces dark image.
+• Insufficient light and light reflecting in the camera’s direction (backlighting) produces dark images.

 forensics disk drive evidence

-Camera’s characteristics, such as frame dimensions 360X250 also impact quality.
+The camera’s characteristics, such as resolution and frame dimensions, also impact quality.

-Taking all these factors into consideration, it’s not guaranteed that a video can clearly capture car license plate or criminal’s face.
+Taking all these factors into consideration, it’s not guaranteed that a video can clearly capture a car’s license plate or criminal’s face.

 When it comes to forensic video enhancement, it’s naïve to expect a miracle from an expert, similar to stories shown in fictitious crime shows.
 However, modern video enhancement software can sometimes produce miraculous results.